What is Credit Risk?

-As a financial intermediary, the project finance division of a bank is exposed to risks that are particular to its lending and trading businesses and the environment with in which it operates.
-The major goal of project finance firm in risk management is to ensure that it understands, measures and monitors the various risks that arise and that the organisation ideas strictly to the policies and procedures established to address this risks.
+As a financial intermediary, the project finance division of a bank is exposed to risks that are particular to its lending and trading businesses and the environment within which it operates.
+The major goal of a project finance firm in risk management is to ensure that it understands, measures, and monitors the various risks that arise and that the organization adheres strictly to the policies and procedures established to address these risks.

-Firms have structured credit approval process which include a well-established procedure for comprehensive credit appraisal.
+Firms have a structured credit approval process which includes a well-established procedure for comprehensive credit appraisal.

 In order to assess the credit risk associated with any financial proposal, the project finance division of the firm first assesses a variety of risks relating to the borrower and the relevant industry.